cyclejs/old-website/_posts/2015-01-25-components.md

 > <h4 id="why-name-components-with-capitalcase">Why name components with CapitalCase?</h4>
 >
 > You probably noticed we named the dataflow component as `LabeledSlider`.
 Usually in JavaScript, capitalized names are used for classes and constructor functions.
-Since Cycle.js uses functional programming techniques heavily, Object-oriented programming conventions are irrelevant, there are rarely classes in Cycle.js apps.
+Since Cycle.js uses functional programming techniques heavily, Object-oriented programming conventions are irrelevant, there are rarely (or never) classes in Cycle.js apps.
 >
 > For this reason, capitalized names become available in the functional programming flavor of JavaScript.
 We will follow the convention of capitalized names such as `FooButton` for dataflow components (in other words, small Cycle.js apps).
 Their camel-case counterpart such as `fooButton` will refer to the output of `FooButton` function when called, i.e., the sinks object.

-Now we have `childVTree$` and `childValue$` as sinks from the labeled slider, available for use as regular Observables in the context of the `main()` parent.
-We use `childValue$` to render a circle with radius equal to the slider's value, and use `childVTree$` to embed the slider's virtual DOM in the parent's virtual DOM:
+Now we have `childVDom$` and `childValue$` as sinks from the labeled slider, available for use as regular streams in the context of the `main()` parent.
+We use `childValue$` to render a circle with radius equal to the slider's value, and use `childVDom$` to embed the slider's virtual DOM in the parent's virtual DOM:

 {% highlight js %}
 function main(sources) {
   // ...

-  const childVTree$ = labeledSlider.DOM;
+  const childVDom$ = labeledSlider.DOM;
-  const childValue$ = labeledSlider.value$;
+  const childValue$ = labeledSlider.value;

-  const vtree$ = childVTree$.withLatestFrom(childValue$,
+  const vdom$ = xs.combine(childValue$, childVDom$)
-    (childVTree, value) =>
+    .map(([value, childVDom]) =>
       div([
-        childVTree,
+        childVDom,
         div({style: {
           backgroundColor: '#58D3D8',
           width: String(value) + 'px',